starswap/LatexExtensions/README.md

 # Latex-Extensions
-Some LaTeX classes, plugins etc I have made, with examples
+Some LaTeX classes, packages etc I have made, with examples